jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-18.md

-+++
+---
+title: "How the Custom of judicial Combats gained Ground"
+heading: "Chapter 8"
-title=  "How the Custom of judicial Combats gained Ground" heading=  "Chapter 18" description=  "The clergy themselves were the cause of judicial combats in a great measure" date=  2020-03-23 author=  "Montesquieu" image=  "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-17" linkbtext=  "Chapter 17" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-19" linkftext=  "Chapter 19"
+description: "The clergy themselves were the cause of judicial combats in a great measure"
-+++
+image: "/covers/spirit.jpg"
+weight: 56
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 We can infer from Agobard’s letter to Lewis the Debonnaire that the custom of judicial combats was not established among the Franks.